TimLariviere/TimLariviere.github.io/_posts/2022-06-01-introducing-fabulous-20.md

 date: "2022-06-01"
 ---

-Almost a year of hard work, I am very excited to announce [Fabulous 2.0](https://github.com/fsprojects/Fabulous)!
+After almost a year of hard work, I am very excited to announce [Fabulous 2.0](https://github.com/fsprojects/Fabulous)!
 This new release is a complete rewrite of Fabulous, focusing on performance and developer experience.

 Version 2.0 is the first of several major releases.